Mela User Guide

 MIDI In

-Receives MIDI messages from the host or a MIDI bus.
+The MIDI In module receives MIDI messages from the host or a MIDI bus.

 Input

-Sets the MIDI input source.
+Selects the MIDI signal source.

 Panic!